dude56987/2web/help/man_iptv2web.md

 `-u --update or update`

-:  This will update the webpages and refresh the database."
+:  This will update the webpages and refresh the database.

+`-U --upgrade or upgrade`

+:  This upgrades the PIP python packages for yt-dlp and streamlink.
+HLS.js is compiled in the package build process.

 `--reset, reset`

-:  This will reset the state of the cache so everything will be updated."
+:  This will reset the state of the cache so everything will be updated.

 `--nuke, nuke`

-:   This will delete the cached website."
+:   This will delete the cached website.

 `-u, --update, update`